How Would Tax Bills Affect Medicaid? Some Useful Resources

 In terms of budget cuts, the significant cuts to Medicaid and SNAP (Medi-Cal and CalFresh in California) would likely result in reduced or eliminated benefits for millions of Californians with low incomes — over 13 million (34.2%) who are enrolled in Medi-Cal and over 4 million (10.8%) who receive food assistance through CalFresh.

 GOP budget proposals contemplate $1.3 trillion to $1.8 trillion in cuts to Medicaid over the next decade.
-The proposed Medicaid cuts are even deeper than those in the ACA repeal bills that Congress attempted to pass earlier in the year, resulting in even more low-income seniors, people with disabilities, and children and families becoming uninsured.
+The proposed Medicaid cuts are even deeper than those in the ACA repeal bills that Congress attempted to pass earlier in the year, resulting in even more seniors with low incomes, persons with disabilities, and children and families becoming uninsured.
 These cuts would undo the federal funding match guarantee that all states have had for over 50 years.